-International Transfer Students can meet with an Admissions Counselor and file their online application.
-However, they must mail their application fee (if they did not pay by credit card), official transcripts and translations (when applicable) directly to the University Application Processing Center (UAPC).
+International transfer students can meet with an admissions counselor and file their online application.
+However, they must submit their application fee, official transcripts, and translations (when applicable) directly to the University Application Processing Center (UAPC).

 Please note: You should apply as early as possible.
-However, your application will be considered whenever you apply provided the College is still open for the semester of interest.
+However, your application will be considered whenever you apply, provided the college is still open for the semester of interest.
 Freshmen applications allow students to apply to six college programs.
-Transfer applications allow students to apply to four college programs.
-Transfer students will be admitted to one college ONLY, the first choice for which they are eligible.
 Freshmen will be admitted to all eligible CUNY Colleges.
+In light of the COVID-19 crisis, SAT and ACT scores are not required nor considered in application review through the Spring 2023 admission cycle.
+Visit the CUNY Temporary Suspension of Standardized Testing page for additional details.